 - Alan Power

-The study of Science allows us not only to understand and interact with the world around us on an individual level but also contribute to solving some of the major problems facing mankind.
+The study of Science allows us not only to understand and interact with the world around us on an individual level but also to contribute to solving some of the major problems facing mankind.
 Knowledge and application of Science can help problems such as famine, disease and climate change.
 Our vision is to provide our students with the skills and experiences necessary to be successful in our evolving world

 Key Stage 3 Curriculum (Years 7-8)